brille/brille/docs/motivation.rst

     \foreach \pt in {(g00), (g30), (g31), (g01), (g02), (g22), (g03), (e0), (e1), (e4), (e5)} {\draw[fill=lightgray] \pt circle[dot];}
     \end{tikzpicture}

-An alternative approach is to combine a cartesian grid with a :math:`n`-simplex grid.
+An alternative approach is to combine a Cartesian grid with a :math:`n`-simplex grid.
 Such a grid has its rectangular-prism cells replaced by triangulated truncated-rectangular-prisms on the surface of the polyhedron.